martha-thomae/GuatC1/09_Rodrigo-de-Ceballos_Mass/comments.md

 Completed (thesis feedback: extending last notes in altus and bassus, and only one orange label left which is ignored as it is in a weak beat).

+**Just need to check the accidents added in altus II and bassus in cpdl, as they are not in the manuscript (B flats). --> LISTEN!**

 CPDL COMMENTS